olvaffe/olv-notes/graphics/apis/vulkan.md

         If x is exactly representable then x will be returned.
 Otherwise, either the floating-point value closest to and no less than x or the value closest to and no greater than x will be returned.

-## Versions

-- if `vkGetInstanceProcAddr("vkEnumerateInstanceVersion")` returns NULL, the
-  instance-level version is 1.0
-- otherwise, `vkEnumerateInstanceVersion` returns instance-level version
-- `VkPhysicalDeviceProperties::apiVersion` specifies the device-level version
-- roughly, instance-level version and commands are decided by the loader;
-  device-level version and commands are decided by the driver
-  - a command taking none or VkInstance is a instance-level command
-  - a command taking VkPhysicalDevice and others is a device-level command
-- for instance-level version 1.0, `VkApplicationInfo::apiVersion` must be 1.0
-  - it means the app can only use 1.0 for both instance-level and device-level functions
-- since instance-level version 1.1, `VkApplicationInfo::apiVersion` can be any
-  version
-  - it specifies the max version of both instance-level and device-level versions the app intends to use
-  - instance-level version can differ from device-level version

-## Layers

-- instance-level layers exist
-- device-level layers are deprecated

-## Extensions

-- instance-level extensions
-  - when an instance-level extension is not enabled, `vkGetInstanceProcAddr` for a command defined by the extension returns NULL
-    - can a instance extension define a global command that are queriable with `vkGetInstanceProcAddr(NULL, ...)`?
-It seems no.
-  - when a device-level extension is availalbe, `vkGetInstanceProcAddr` for a command defined by the extension returns non-NULL
-- device-level extensions
-  - when a device-level extension is not enabled, `vkGetDeviceProcAddr` for a command defined by the extension returns NULL
-  - physical-device-level commands defined by device extensions can be used as long as the device extensions are available

 ## Example